Mr. Tommy Suryopratomo

 Governor

-Dr Lim Lai Cheng is an independent education adviser with extensive leadership experience in the Singapore education system and international education networks.
+Dr. Lim Lai Cheng is an independent education adviser with extensive leadership experience in the Singapore education system and international education networks.
 She served as principal of three schools, including Raffles Institution, Singapore’s oldest and most prestigious school and held senior positions at the Ministry of Education in corporate communications, curriculum planning and policy development.

 Internationally, Dr. Lim plays a prominent role in advancing positive education and sustainability in schools.
 She is a Board Member of the International Positive Education Network, Chair of the Singapore Positive Education Network and Co-founder of the Global Alliance of Leading-Edge Schools for Sustainability, a network of more than 30 schools worldwide.
 She also contributes as an adviser to several education foundations in Johannesburg, Bratislava, Moscow, Cyprus, Stockholm and Indonesia and chairs the Advisory Board of Principals Academy Inc. Singapore.